A/B testing is a way to make data-based decisions about what's working or not when serving your customers.

 - Mother’s maiden name

 There’s plenty you can A/B test without running afoul of any regulations or using PII at all.
-Regardless of whether you’re creating mortgage loan landing pages, banner ads for a new high-yield savings account, or an application page for a new rewards credit card, you can A/B test on-page elements like headlines and CTAs, lead-capture elements, as well as accessibility features to maximize conversions.
+Regardless of whether you’re creating mortgage loan landing pages, banner ads for a new high-yield savings account, or an application page for a new rewards credit card, you can A/B test on-page elements like headlines and CTAs, lead-capture elements, landing page, as well as accessibility features to maximize and improve conversions of your marketing campaign.

 1 On-page elements are a quick way to start optimizing

-A/B testing on-page elements can help your visitors be more engaged with your digital products.
+A/B testing on-page elements can help your visitors be more engaged with your digital products and prepare them for sales conversion.
 Two examples of these are website headlines and call-to-actions (CTAs).

-A/B testing headlines allows you to determine what kind of language and format works for your audience groups.
+A/B testing headlines allows you to determine what kind of language and format works for your audience groups or potential customers regardless of their demographics.
 You have a few options when it comes to headline format, including:

 - What you are.
 Explain what the page or product is about.